 No. All children on the special educational needs code of practice receive support that is personalised for them.
 This may be mainly focused in class and the adaptations the class teacher makes for them (known as quality first teaching), but may also include other support, such as being part of an intervention group or involvement from outside agencies.

-What is an Education, Health & Care Plan (EHCP) or statement of special educational needs?
+What is an Education, Health & Care Plan (EHCP)?

-Both are legal documents for pupils with a high level of need.
+It is a legal document for pupils with a high level of need.
 ‘EHCPs’ replaced ‘statements’ when the new SEND Code of Practice became law in September 2014.
 They document what a child’s needs are, what provision is required for him/her and outcomes are being targeted.
 If you would like more information about what is in an EHCP or when one would be requested for a pupil, please see the Inclusion Leader.

 Who do I see if I’m worried about my child’s learning and/or development?